 We can simply say that the market participants need to be aware of the performance of the sector before increasing their investments in any sector and if the divide between financial and real economy is not taken care of in a timely manner, a bubble is inevitable and so is a crash because once the bubble is too large, no monetary or fiscal measures can stop it from bursting.

-This has been a guide to What is Stock Market Bubble and its definition.
-Here we discuss how to spot the stock market bubble along with an example, chart and causes.
+This article has been a guide to What is Stock Market Bubble and its definition.
+Here we discuss how to spot the stock market bubble along with an example, chart, and causes.
 You can learn more about from the following articles –